dottedmag/ppow/README.md

 ```

 The **@dirmods** variable expands to a properly escaped list of all directories
 containing changed files.
-When modd is first run, this includes all directories
+When ppow is first run, this includes all directories
 containing matching files.
-So, this means that modd will run all tests on
+So, this means that ppow will run all tests on
 startup, and then subsequently run the tests only for the affected module
 whenever there's a change.
 There's a corresponding **@mods** variable that
 contains all changed files.

 Note the *+sigterm* flag to the daemon command.
 When devd receives a SIGHUP
-(the default signal sent by modd), it triggers a browser livereload, rather
+(the default signal sent by ppow), it triggers a browser livereload, rather
 than exiting.
 This is what you want when devd is being used to serve a web
 project you're hacking on, but when developing devd _itself_, we actually want
 it to exit and restart to pick up changes.
-We therefore tell modd to send a
+We therefore tell ppow to send a
 SIGTERM to the daemon instead, which causes devd to exit and be restarted by
-modd.
+ppow.

-By default modd interprets commands using a [built-in POSIX-like
+By default ppow interprets commands using a [built-in POSIX-like
 shell](https://github.com/mvdan/sh).
 Some external shells are also supported,
-and can be used by setting `@shell` variable in your "modd.conf" file.
+and can be used by setting `@shell` variable in your "ppow.conf" file.

 # File watch patterns

-Modd batches up changes until there is a lull in filesystem activity - this
+ppow batches up changes until there is a lull in filesystem activity - this
 means that coherent processes like compilation and rendering that touch many
 files are likely to trigger commands only once.
 Patterns therefore match on a
 batch of changed files - when the first match in a batch is seen, the block is